-Brain makes call on which ear is used for cell phoneMay 16th, 2013 in Neuroscience /
+Brain makes call on which ear is used for cell phoneMay 16, 2013 in Medicine & Health / Neuroscience

 If you're a left-brain thinker, chances are you use your right hand to hold your cell phone up to your right ear, according to a newly published study from Henry Ford Hospital in Detroit.